 After months of toiling through projects and assignments, you finally land in your first job.
 The first job is the first step in the real world.
 Gone are the carefree days where you could easily bunk your classes or give proxy attendance.
 Your job gives you a sense of freedom and you may be tempted to fulfill all your wishes that you could not fulfill while studying such as buying an iPhone or buying Bose speakers.
-While it is okay to indulge once in a while, it is also important to avoid some of the financial mistakes that are very common among young adults.
+While it is okay to indulge once in a while, it is also important to avoid these money mistakes in your 20s.

-One of the mistakes that many people make in the starting of their work life is not keeping a track of our money.
-Many a times we make small transactions and purchases which we don’t account for in our budget.
+Here’s one major money mistake that people in their 20s make: not keeping a track of our money.
+Many a times we make small transactions and purchases which we don’t track.
 Although these transactions may seem small, it can have significant impact in your finances in the long run.
 Keeping a track of your expenses is important for your financial health.
 It can help you to spend less by tracking your spending pattern.
 You can also check whether your spending is in lines with your priorities.
 Tracking helps you to understand your financial habits and make changes to them accordingly.

 Insurance is one of the essential financial products for everyone.
 Insurance will safeguard your family and your loved ones in any unfortunate event.
 A term or life insurance is a must for people with dependents.
 You may think that you don’t have any dependents and hence you don’t need life insurance right now.
 Wrong.
 Buying a life insurance when you don’t need it is a very wise decision as you can land with a higher life insurance cover at a nominal rate.
 It is cheaper for women and non-smokers.